Welcome to Year 6

 During the war Kolbe was able to shelter 2,000 Jews at his monastery and kept them safe from the German invaders.
 He continued to act as a priest and hold services, even after he was captured and taken to the concentration camp.

-Our Gospel values for this half term are Intentional and Prophetic.
+Our Gospel values for this half term are Generous and Grateful.

-This term we will be studying Pentecost.
-We will be looking at stories from the New Testament about the coming of the Holy Spirit, comparing and contrasting them.
-We will understand why wind, fire and breath are important symbols of the Holy Spirit.
-We will know the names of the Gifts and Fruits of the Holy spirit, and be able to explain why they are important in our lives.
+This term we will be studying The Story of The People of God.
+We will be looking at stories from the Old Testament about the people of God, comparing and contrasting them.
+We will understand why these stories are so important to us and our faith.
+We will know the names of the people of God and their stories, and be able to explain why they are important in our lives.

 We will have guided reading, shared reading and writing activities based on this book.